Software-Research-Lab/CBM-Application-Software/README.md

     user: what is true?
 (DA)
     _bot: true is condition

+### Inverse definition answer

-"Inverse definition answer" returns attitude to the subject by inversion of attitude by pronoun and adjective.
+Returns attitude to the subject by inversion of pronoun and adjective content:

+    user: What is your favorite color?
+    _bot: My favorite color is green

 "Contextual question" returns the answer to the previous question context by conjunction.

-"Contextual answer" provides adding and request method to create and return contextual dialogue node output.

-"Vertical stair answer" can be defined as mode-dependent stochastic optimization, including borrowed functions from other methods, and processing with several types of output in case of the "no answer" condition.

-"Inference root algorithm" returns the meaning of the word or sentence by weighing noun links in the whole memory context.

-"Output appeal" outputs questions and answers from existing memory by program choice.

-Interactive training and conversation

-"CQ" Contextual question
+### Contextual question

 Answer with link to previous answer context by exist conjunction:

     user: who are you
     _bot: I am your friend
     user: why?
     _bot: because I like you

-"CTX" Contextual answer
+### Contextual answer

-Adding of keyword "ctx" to question opens contextual answer creation sequence:
+Provides adding and request method to create and return contextual dialogue node.
+Adding keyword "ctx" to question opens contextual answer creation sequence:

     user: how to teach "ctx"
     _bot: what to teach?